 In fulfillment of its mandate to be a "uniting" Church, the United Church has been enriched by several unions since 1925; notably, The Wesleyan Methodist Church of Bermuda (1930), and Canada Conference of The Evangelical United Brethren Church (1968).

 Recently, the Anglican Church of Canada and The United Church of Canada have begun an ongoing dialogue.
 These are the first formal conversations between the two denominations since the 1970s.

 The United Church of Canada was structured to empower the Congregations to act relatively autonomously, though under the guidelines of the United Church.
 As such, there is no single individual setting rules and policy.

-The Pastoral Charge is the fundamental unit of the United Church and includes one, or more, Congregation.
-Where necessary, some Congregations are grouped into a single Pastoral Charge to share the spiritual leadership of a Minister.
+The Pastoral Charge is the fundamental unit of the United Church and includes one or more Congregations.
+Where necessary some Congregations are grouped into a single Pastoral Charge to share the spiritual leadership of a Minister.
 Each Pastoral Charge is governed by either a Session, Church Board, or Church Council and operates within the guidelines of the United Church of Canada.